 Proposed Action

-PSNS & IMF is located at Naval Base Kitsap – Bremerton, which is located on the north side of Sinclair Inlet within the city of Bremerton in Kitsap County, Washington.
+PSNS & IMF is located at Naval Base Kitsap-Bremerton, which is on the north side of Sinclair Inlet within the city of Bremerton in Kitsap County, Washington.

 Purpose and Need for the Proposed Action

-The purpose of the Proposed Action is to address critical deficiencies in dry dock capability, capacity, and seismic survivability at Naval Base Kitsap – Bremerton to enable PSNS & IMF to meet its mission to support the Navy’s fleet.
+The purpose of the Proposed Action is to address critical deficiencies in dry dock capability, capacity, and seismic survivability at Naval Base Kitsap-Bremerton to enable PSNS & IMF to meet its mission to support the Navy’s nuclear fleet.

 The Proposed Action is needed because:

-• PSNS & IMF does not have the dry dock capability to support the Navy’s newest class of nuclear-powered aircraft carrier (CVN), USS Gerald R. Ford (CVN 78).
+• PSNS & IMF does not have the dry dock capability to support the Navy’s newest Ford-class aircraft carriers.

-• Dry Dock 6, the only dry dock on the West Coast that can accommodate a nuclear-powered aircraft carrier, does not meet current seismic standards.
+• PSNS & IMF has the only dry dock on the West Coast that can accommodate a nuclear-powered aircraft carrier, and it does not meet current Department of Defense Unified Facilities Criteria design standards for seismic performance.

-A new dry dock and associated waterfront infrastructure improvements are necessary to provide the capacity and capability to meet the fleet’s future operational needs.
+A new multi-mission dry dock and associated waterfront infrastructure improvements are necessary to provide the capacity and capability to meet the Naval fleet’s future operational needs.

 Feature Alternative 1